How is my property's value determined?

 Determining the Initial Value

-For your pre-offer, Point uses your self-reported value for your home.
-As we move forward, we'll retain a licensed and independent appraiser or, where appropriate, use some other property valuation product to determine the value of your home, the Appraised Value.
+For your estimated offer, Point uses the self-reported value for your home.
+As we move forward, we'll retain a licensed and independent appraiser or, where appropriate, use some other property valuation product to determine the value of your home, known as the Appraised Value.

 An adjustment is applied to the Appraised Value to set the starting value for the contract, called the Original Agreed Value.